 Use a HEPA Filter in Your Air Conditioning System

 As the fan of your heating and cooling system forces air towards your ductwork, it first passes through a filter to catch airborne debris and contaminants.
 Standard filters used in your furnace and air conditioning system are good at removing dirt and dust from the air.
 HEPA filters, on the other hand, are capable of catching even smaller particles in their ultra tight mesh, including pollen.

 Remember to replace your filter at least every three months, or as soon as it becomes visibly dirty, whichever comes first.
-If a filter is allowed to get clogged, its efficiency will be greatly compromised.
+If a filter is clogs up, it becomes much less effective.

 Dust mites and other allergens thrive in humidity.
 So, when hot summer months bring increased moisture in the air, it’s important to control the relative humidity in your home.
 You should also avoid having air that is too dry, as this can cause sinus irritation and aggravate asthma and eczema symptoms.

-While portable dehumidifiers can be effective in reducing the humidity in a single room or a small space, your best bet is to have a whole home dehumidifier installed.
+While portable dehumidifiers can be effective in reducing the humidity in a single room or a small space, your best bet is to install a whole home dehumidifier.
 With this kind of unit added to your heating and cooling system, you’ll be able to keep an optimal humidity level between 40 and 50% to combat allergens and deliver greater overall comfort in your home.

 By following these 3 tips, you’ll be able to create a clean, healthy and comfortable living environment for the allergy sufferers in your family.
 For more ways to create a healthy and comfortable living environment in your home, call the clean air experts at KB Complete Plumbing, Heating and Cooling, in Shawnee, KS, at [hls_phone_number]